 It is assumed that you have set up an Ant-based development environment and that you have a working build.xml file to which you can add targets for running the jwsc Ant task and deploying the Web Services.
-For more information, see Getting Started With WebLogic Web Services Using JAX-WS.
+For more information, see Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server.